 Scientific integrity and its associated issues concern all areas of research: the research itself, the dissemination of knowledge, the training of students, evaluations and expert appraisals.
 Should you have any questions, require advice or wish to report misconduct, please contact Inserm’s Scientific Integrity Office.

-Created in 1999, the Inserm Scientific Integrity Office (SIO) has the following missions:
+Created in 1999, the Inserm Research Integrity Office (RIO) has the following missions:

 - reflect regularly on the question of scientific integrity, and to promote national and European standardization of the adopted procedures